clone url: git://git.m455.casa/repo2html

 You can customize repo2html

-and then specifying the path to the default.html
+, and then specifying the directory containing

-command-line argument when running repo2html
+as the second command-line argument when running

 .